 Whether you are a novice or an experienced kayaker, you know that paddling your boat through crystal clear water is one of the greatest ways to experience the beauty of nature.
-Have you always longed to travel to the four corners of the globe?
-Have you wanted to see the world from your kayak?
+Therefore, we are introducing some of the best places to kayak around the globe!

 There are many exquisite places around the world for you to kayak.
 You may already love to kayak, but traveling around the world can elevate the experience and help you develop an even deeper love for the activity and for nature.

 In addition to the multitude of fish and other marine life you can view right from your kayak, there are also desert islands to explore and volcanic escarpments to see.
 This is a great destination if you want to fish from your kayak as fish are very abundant in these waters.

 There is much to see as you glide along the Amazon.
 The area is rich in wildlife and rainforests and kayaking at both day and night can yield some incredible animal sights.

 You can also fish for piranhas and peacock bass and get to know some of the locals as you experience the culture of the people who live along this awesome river.

 This region features remote islands with architecture that is thousands of years old.
 Paddle along an archipelago and wonder at the fortresses, palaces, and ruins left over from the Roman Empire.
 Wind down after a day of kayaking and taking in the sights by having a drink with the locals.

 Of the many species of wildlife, you will see there, the playful sea lions and massive sea tortoises will let you see them up close for a once-in-a-lifetime encounter.
 The series of islands vary from huge rock structures to beautiful beaches, making your kayaking trip full of excitement.

 For a truly breathtaking experience, you cannot beat Ha Long Bay, located in the northeastern part of Vietnam.
 The waters sparkle with a deep emerald as you navigate your kayak around tall limestone islands topped with luscious rainforests.